marcelomaias/vue-bands/README.md

+# Vue-Bands.

-# Vue-Bands is a simple SPA made with VueJS, with some simple CSS transitions.
+### A simple SPA made with VueJS, with some simple CSS transitions.

 ## Project setup
 ```